PrincetonUniversity/gpu_programming_intro/06_cuda_kernels/02_simple_kernel/README.md

 ## Exercise: GPU implementation

 ```
-# rewrite the CPU code above so that it runs on a GPU
+# rewrite the CPU code above so that it runs on a GPU using multiple threads
 # save your file as first_parallel.cu (a starting file by this name is given -- see below)
 ```

-To be clear, you are trying to write a GPU code with one kernel launch that produces something like the following:
+The objective is to write a GPU code with one kernel launch that produces the following 6 lines of output:

 ```
 This should be running in parallel.